People over 75, essential workers next in line for vaccine

 “And unless it’s perfectly right, we will not release vaccine doses for usage,” he said.
 “And, sometimes, there could be small hiccups.
 There have been none, actually, in manufacturing now.
 The hiccup was more into the planning.”

-But Adams, speaking on CBS’ “Face the Nation,” said that “the numbers are going to go up and down.”
+But Adams told CBS’ “Face the Nation” that “the numbers are going to go up and down.”

 “It absolutely was not poor planning,” he said.
 “There’s what we plan.
 There’s what we actually allocate.
 There’s what’s delivered, and then there’s what’s actually put in people’s arms.”